 There are many smaller groups within the church to help you get acquainted with people and become connected within the church.
 Besides Adult Bible Study, we have two Affinity Groups, the Fix-it Crew, Swift Ladies Lunch group, and Men’s Lunch Bunch.
 New people are always welcome.
 Try one, or several, to see which ones work for you.
 Check our Church Calendar for meeting times and locations.

+What is Affinity Group?
+It is a small group within our church that meets regularly to read and discuss together, dialogue and debate, share and encourage one another in our journeys of faith.
 Affinity Groups are a yearlong venture, however joining an Affinity Group is not a binding decision.
 We expect people to come and go as their calendars require.
 The group members choose which books to study.

 The Prayer Circle is a small group ministry of our congregation.
 We meet monthly to nurture our connections with one another, to enjoy silence and to offer prayers for church members and friends.
 If you have a prayer request to share or would like to learn more about The Prayer Circle, please let the church staff know or email Paige Russell.
 All prayer requests will be held in confidence.